New Latin Music Favorites From La Dame Blanche, Noa Sainz

 With a nod to the Gypsy Kings megahit "Bamboleo," this Venezuelan acoustic retro folk outfit digs into a tribute to a classic composition by the iconic Venezuelan songwriter/musician Símon Díaz.
 The emphasis is on authenticity and the video that accompanies the song is a simple but direct depiction of the song.
 That's pretty much what you can say about Maestro's Diaz's music; direct and from the heart. — Felix Contreras

-Tomasa de Real, "Contigo"
+Tomasa del Real, "Contigo"

-Tomasa de Real's back story is as fascinating as the music she makes.
+Tomasa del Real's back story is as fascinating as the music she makes.
 Originally from Chile, she was a highly sought after tattoo artist who was making reggaeton tracks on the side with a laptop and WiFi.

 She is part of a wave of young women artists who are turning the genre's macho roots on its head.
 Since her album release last year, she has been selected to make her debut at the prestigious Coachella Valley Music and Arts Festival and she released this sultry new single.
 She obviously is also eager to get new music out to her fans when she feels like it rather than wait for another album drop.
 Let's hope she keeps that going. — Felix Contreras